darkinglight/asset-analysis/README.md

     list is order by 利润率.
 4. algrithm
     define some valuable parameter, different algrithm can save different value to get its best asset
+5. data store
+    save by file through json or encoding/binary

 model:
 1. data